 Dehumidifiers are relatively low-maintenance appliances.
 Filter changes (usually once or twice each year depending on the model), removal of excess moisture, and basic system cleanings to remove any dust or debris are the primary maintenance tasks.
 For more information about dehumidifier maintenance, read our helpful Knowledge Center article, Maintaining Your Dehumidifier.

 Are there other ways to reduce moisture in my home?

 While dehumidifiers are great solutions for removing excess moisture from your environment, there are a few other moisture-reducing tips to keep humidity levels healthy in your home.
 First, repair any leaks or seepage in or around your home, including faulty pipes and clogged gutters.
 Also, ensure that exhaust hoses on appliances like dryers are properly routed to exhaust warm air outside of your home.
 Use exhaust fans in areas such as your kitchen or bathroom to quickly remove unwanted moisture at the source.
 If your home has an existing central air conditioning system, install an A/C vent in the problem area to take advantage of your A/C's dehumidifying capabilities.
 Finally, don't forget to periodically air out your home for a boost in fresh airflow.

 Still Have Questions?

-For more information on specific dehumidifiers or other products that can improve your indoor air, review our extensive product listings and visit our Knowledge Center.
+We know choosing a dehumidifier isn't an easy decision.
+To learn more about dehumidifiers, visit our Dehumidifier Knowledge Center.
 Not sure what's best for you?
 We can take the guesswork out of decision-making.
-Contact one of our air treatment specialists toll-free at1-800-934-9194.
-We want to help make your indoor environment healthy and comfortable.
+Call us at 800-934-9194.
+We want to help make your indoors healthy and comfortable.